adlnet/xapi-launch/readme.md

 1. The student requests a launch of a given piece of content
 2. The launch server generates a unique ID for this launch attempt.
 The unique ID is called the Launch Token
-3. The token is saved along with the associated content and associated learner identity
+3. The token is saved along with the associated content record and associated learner identity
 4. **Optional:** The launch token is encrypted with the content's registered public key
-4. The student delivers the (possibly encrypted) token and the Launch service address to the content (often as query string parameters in an HTTP Get request)
+4. The student delivers the (possibly encrypted) token and the Launch Service address to the content (often as query string parameters in an HTTP Get request)
 5. **Optional:** The content decrypts the Launch Token
-5. The content issues an HTTP Post request to the Launch service address containing the Launch Token
+5. The content issues an HTTP Post request containing the Launch Token to the Launch Service address
 6. The Launch Server verifies that the submitted Launch Token
    * Is a valid token
    * Is in the uninitialized state